py415/i-am-rich-ios/README.md

 ### User Stories

-- [X] Add UILabel with text 'I Am Rich'
+- [X] Add an UILabel with text 'I Am Rich'
-- [X] Add ImageView of a diamond from the assets
+- [X] Add an ImageView of a diamond from the assets

 ## Video Walkthrough